The introduction can be found here and Chapter One here.

 country and to continue the war with all its might.

-But the tension of Kerensky's bow had become unbearable.
+But the tension in Kerensky's bow had become unbearable.
 His eloquent and goading words no longer influenced people.
-The time was rapidly coming when they refused to back him over the war.
+The time was rapidly approaching when they refused to back him over the war.
 All the remarkable events of the last weeks had also given the Bolsheviks wind under their wings.
 They were the only political party that demanded peace immediately which increased their following massively.
 The emergency across the country was so dire yet the Kerensky government wanted to continue the war until its conclusion for the Allies and the Central Powers.

 How could the people continue to follow such a government?
 No, it had to fall and the people were rallying under the Bolshevik flag so that it would.
 They had to take over the government.
 They had to take over the nation in the bottomless morass that the capitalist government had dragged it into.